SEO API for developers

 What developers build with the REST API

 Concrete patterns we see from teams already shipping with the API.
-Every example uses the same six endpoints and the same Bearer token.
+Every example uses the same tools and the same Bearer token.

 • CI/CD: audit every preview deploy on PR open, post a comment with the score delta versus main, fail the build if the score drops more than 5 points.